-56. Cheer on a basketball game
+45. Cheer on a basketball game

 Head to the Amway Center to watch local heroes, Orlando Magic.
 If you like basketball, you’ll enjoy cheering on this legendary team.
-You might even catch a game with one of your favorite NBA teams.
+You might even catch a game with one of your other favorite NBA teams.

 Hike, eat and admire the numerous trees that Big Tree Park has to offer.
-Start with a short stroll along the boardwalk, taking in the forestation – one of the trees here is more than a thousand years old!
+Start with a short stroll along the boardwalk, taking in the forest – one of the trees here is more than a thousand years old!
 The park is open 7 days a week from 8am until sunset.

-60. Learn about art
+47. Learn about art

 Visit Cornell’s Fine Arts Museum at Rollins College to add a touch of culture to your day.
 You can expect to see examples of ancient art, artifacts, contemporary art, rotating exhibitions and ongoing programs.
-This teaching museum is the only place in the Orlando area that contains the European Old Master paintings.
-The museum is open Tuesday from 10am to 7pm, Wednesday to Friday from 10am to 4pm, and Saturday and Sunday noon until 5pm; it’s closed on Mondays and major holidays.

 If you’re in the mood for an eclectic mix of unique shops, one-of-a-kind restaurants and lively entertainment head to Disney Springs.
 Here you’ll find gifts like scented candles, delicious food from all over the world, live entertainment and beautiful sights such as the Riverboat Square and Waterview Park.